Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

-\begin{proof} By Corollary~\ref{thm:absolute}, the limits of $\K$-sequences are the same from the point of view of $\L$ and $σ\K$.
+\begin{proof} By Remark~\ref{rmk:sigma_closure}, the limits of $\K$-sequences are the same from the point of view of $\L$ and $σ\K$.
 We use this in the proof of all claims.
 Claim~(i) also uses the fact that $σ\K$ is locally closed in $\L$ and that $σ\K$-objects are exactly $\L$-limit objects of $\K$-sequences.
-Claim~(ii) follows from Corollary~\ref{thm:F1}.
-Claim~(iii) is clear.
-The difference in (C) between $\L$ and $σ\K$ is only in the family of the maps $h, h'\maps X_∞ \from Y$ to be MU-continuously separated, so (C) for $\L$ implies (C) for $σ\K$, which is claim~(iv).
-The last part mostly follows from the claims.
-If $\tuple{\K, \L}$ is a free completion, then $σ\K ⊆ \L$ is full by (ii) and also wide by (L2). \end{proof} \end{proposition}
+Claims~(ii) and (iii) follow from Corollary~\ref{thm:F1}.
+Claim~(iv) is clear.
+The difference in (C) between $\L$ and $σ\K$ is only in the family of the maps $h, h'\maps X_∞ \from Y$ to be MU-continuously separated, so (C) for $\L$ implies (C) for $σ\K$, which is claim~(v).
+Claims (vi) and (vii) follow from the previous claims.
+One implication in (viii) is trivial.
+For the other, if $\tuple{\K, \L}$ is a free completion, then $σ\K ⊆ \L$ is full by (iii) and also wide by (L2). \end{proof} \end{proposition}